 RootResultsreturn object.
 Ignored if x0 is not scalar.
 Note: this has little to do with displaying, however the `disp` keyword cannot be renamed for backwards compatibility.

 Estimated location where function is zero.

 The convergence rate of the Newton-Raphson method is quadratic, the Halley method is cubic, and the secant method is sub-quadratic.
-This means that if the function is well behaved the actual error in the estimated zero is approximately the square (cube for Halley) of the requested tolerance up to roundoff error.
+This means that if the function is well behaved the actual error in the estimated zero after the n-th iteration is approximately the square (cube for Halley) of the error after the (n-1)-th step.
 However, the stopping criterion used here is the step size and there is no guarantee that a zero has been found.
 Consequently the result should be verified.
 Safer algorithms are brentq, brenth, ridder, and bisect, but they all require that the root first be bracketed in an interval where the function changes sign.
 The brentq algorithm is recommended for general use in one dimensional problems when such an interval has been found.

 >>> def f(x): ... return (x**3 - 1) # only one real root at x = 1

 >>> root = optimize.newton(f, 1.5) >>> root 1.0000000000000016 >>> root = optimize.newton(f, 1.5, fprime2=lambda x: 6 * x) >>> root 1.0000000000000016